 Tele: (404) 656-4914

 Georgia's companion animal industry is a rapidly growing segment of Georgia´s economy.
-The Animal Protection Section was created in 1986 to regulate this industry.
+The Companion Animal Section was created in 1986 to regulate this industry.
 This Section enforces the humane care of animals and regulates anyone who produces, sells, boards, grooms, offers for adoption, or exchanges pet animals, including birds.
-The Animal Protection Section monitors the spread of disease in the companion animal industry.
+The Companion Animal Section monitors the spread of disease in the companion animal industry.

-The Animal Protection Section inspects licensed establishments and investigates complaints of people and/or facilities required to be in compliance with the Animal Protection Act, the Bird Dealers Licensing Act, the Animal Protection Rules and Regulations, and the Bird Dealers Licensing Rules and Regulations.
-The Animal Protection Section program is partially funded by license fees collected.
+The Companion Animal Section inspects licensed establishments and investigates complaints of people and/or facilities required to be in compliance with the Animal Protection Act, the Bird Dealers Licensing Act, the Animal Protection Rules and Regulations, and the Bird Dealers Licensing Rules and Regulations.
+The Companion Animal Section program is partially funded by license fees collected.

-Nineteen full time animal protection/ Equine Health inspectors and four field supervisors ensure that the 3000 licensed establishments remain in compliance statewide.
+Nineteen full time Companion Animal/ Equine Health inspectors and four field supervisors ensure that the 3000 licensed establishments remain in compliance statewide.
 In order to accomplish compliance, inspectors also work in conjunction with various local, state and federal agencies to assist them with investigating complaints.